Smiter15/PokerSeasons/README.md

 ### Known issues

-<p>Adds 2 games to a new player when adding a game with /addGame</p>
+<p>Adds 2 games to a NEW player when adding a game with /addGame</p>